Fair Oaks–Fairfax Boulevard Line: Fair Oaks–Dunn Loring Line

-June 2007 Changes
+Changes

 On June 24, 2007, the 1C no longer operates to Ballston station, as the route was truncated to Dunn Loring station.
 The eastern half was replaced by the 1A.
 The 1C originally operated alongside the 1Z during rush hours, and following these changes, the 1Z follows rush hour times with the 1A.

-2013 Proposed Changes

 In 2013, WMATA proposed an extension to the 1C.

 Prior to the budget proposal, WMATA planned to reroute the 1C from Lee Jackson Memorial Highway to Random Hills Road before arriving to Fair Oaks Mall.
 Along with the road changes, it was also proposed to extend the 1C to McConnell Public Safety and Transportation Operations Center to bring in connection to other bus routes.
 This extension leads to serve the Fair Oaks Mall stops in both directions.

 WMATA later revised the proposal by rerouting the 1C from Lee Jackson Memorial Highway to Fairfax County Government Center via Government Center Parkway before arriving to Fair Oaks Mall.
 The 1C extension remains the same from the original proposal.

 The reason why WMATA planned these changes, was to bring in more service to Lee Highway, the neighborhood of Fair Oaks, and the Fairfax County Government Center, alongside service to West Ox Road.

-December 2013 Changes

 On December 29, 2013, the 1C extended to serve McConnell Public Safety and Transportation Operations Center in Fair Oaks.
 The 1C only serves this stop during weekdays, as the 1C operates up to Fair Oaks Mall during the weekends.
 The short late night and early trips to Fairfax Circle is discontinued.

-Proposed Elimination

 In 2016 during WMATA's FY2018 budget, it was proposed to eliminate route 1C to reduce costs and has a high subsidy per rider.
 According to performance measure it goes as the following for WMATA:

 However, the official service changes on June 26, 2016 remains unchanged for the 1C, as trip times was adjusted to make the 1C reliable.